Easter Tradition - 2019

 There were ample nearby dog-walking alternatives with easier going for the hip.
 We had been to all but one of them on previous trips.
 It was like visiting old friends.

 The owners of the rental had a comprehensive bird, and wildlife feeding station set up on the deck.
 They invited us to keep it replenished during our stay.
-We were delighted to do that and were rewarded by a never-ending procession of visitors that were great fun to watch.
+We were delighted to and were rewarded by a never-ending procession of visitors that were great fun to watch.
 It kept the Vizslas’ attention for hours on end.

 Notable from this Trip